Did You Know?

 Express Toll Lane (ETL): All passenger vehicles are allowed to utilize the lane by paying a toll.
 Toll can be fixed or variable.
 Public transit buses operate on these lanes free of charge.
 Trucks are not permitted.

 Active traffic management strategies or ATMS utilizes technology to monitor changes in traffic conditions, moderate traffic flow, and provide motorists advanced information on travel conditions.
 ATMS technology may include adaptive ramp metering as well as dynamic lane use control, speed limits, and message signs.
-ATMS will be considered with all managed lane alternatives.
 Information such as approaching speed reductions, lane blockage, and congestion will be communicated in real time to alert motorists to upcoming travel conditions.
+ATMS will be considered with the proposed Express Toll Lanes.

 The most common method for managed lane facilities is a controlled access approach which means eligible vehicles can enter/exit managed lanes only in designated areas and the access locations may serve multiple interchanges.
 Due to the limited space along the I-55 corridor a barrier separated facility is not feasible, therefore the access locations in this alternative would be designated with pavement markings and signing.